Skip to Content

 Directions to the Arashiyama Bamboo Forest

-A toddler wanders through Kyoto's bamboo forest
+A toddler wanders through Kyoto's Arashiyama Bamboo Forest.

 Kameyama Park

-At the southern-most end of the park you meet up with a beautiful, stroller friendly river walk.
+At the southernmost end of the park you meet up with a beautiful, stroller friendly river walk.
 The river itself is stunning with its blue color and the maple covered mountain on the opposite side.

 Once at the end of the river we walked across the bridge to a little island for lunch.
 There are plenty of covered places to stop for lunch on the island.